GoogleCloudPlatform/community/tutorials/dataflow-dlp-to-datacatalog-tags/index.md

 date_published: 2021-01-20
 ---

-Cloud Data Loss Prevention (Cloud DLP) can help you to discover, inspect, and classify sensitive elements in your data.
-The results of these inspections can be valuable as *tags* in Data Catalog.
-This tutorial shows how to inspect BigQuery data at scale with Dataflow using the Cloud Data Loss Prevention API and then the Data Catalog API to create tags at the column level with the sensitive elements found.
+[Cloud Data Loss Prevention (Cloud DLP)](https://cloud.google.com/dlp) can help you to discover, inspect, and classify sensitive elements in your data.
+The results of these inspections can be valuable as [tags](https://cloud.google.com/data-catalog/docs/concepts/overview#tags) in [Data Catalog](https://cloud.google.com/data-catalog).
+This tutorial shows you how to inspect [BigQuery](https://cloud.google.com/bigquery) data at scale with
+[Dataflow](https://cloud.google.com/dataflow) using the Cloud Data Loss Prevention API and then use the Data Catalog API to create tags at the column level with the sensitive elements found.

-This tutorial includes instructions to create a Cloud DLP inspection template to define what data elements to inspect for and samples on how to run a Dataflow job using the CLI.
+This tutorial includes instructions to create a Cloud DLP inspection template to define what data elements to inspect for and samples commands that demonstrate how to run a Dataflow job using the command-line interface.

-## Concepts

-*   [Data Catalog](https://cloud.google.com/data-catalog) provides a single interface for searching and managing both [technical and business metadata](https://cloud.google.com/data-catalog/docs/concepts/overview#glossary) of your data warehouse or data lake in Google Cloud and beyond.
-Data Catalog uses [tags](https://cloud.google.com/data-catalog/docs/concepts/overview#tags) to organize metadata and make it discoverable.
-*   [BigQuery](https://cloud.google.com/bigquery) is Google Cloud’s serverless, highly scalable, and cost-effective multi-cloud data warehouse designed for business agility that you can use to run petabyte-sized queries.
-BigQuery also provides APIs for reading table schemas.
-*   [Dataflow](https://cloud.google.com/dataflow) is Google Cloud’s serverless service for processing data in streams or batches.
-*   [Cloud DLP](https://cloud.google.com/dlp) is Google Cloud’s fully managed service designed to help you discover, classify, and protect your most sensitive data.

 ## Objectives

-- Enable Cloud Data Loss Prevention, BigQuery, Cloud Data Catalog and Dataflow APIs.
+- Enable Cloud Data Loss Prevention, BigQuery, Data Catalog, and Dataflow APIs.
 - Create a Cloud DLP inspection template.
-- Deploy a Dataflow pipeline that uses Cloud DLP findings to tag BigQuery table columns with Cloud Data Catalog.
+- Deploy a Dataflow pipeline that uses Cloud DLP findings to tag BigQuery table columns with Data Catalog.
-- Use Cloud Data Catalog to quickly understand where sensitive data exists in your BigQuery table columns.
+- Use Data Catalog to quickly understand where sensitive data exists in your BigQuery table columns.

 ## Costs